dladams/dune-extensions/DXUtil/README.md

 * intProcess: Function that converts nutools MCParticle process strings to a small number of integer codes.
 * TpcTypes: TPC typedefs.
 * TpcSegment: Class to describe the segment of an MC particle track passing through a TPC.
-* ChannelTickHistCreator: Class to create channel vs. tick histograms.
+* ChannelTickHistCreator: Class to create and fill channel vs. tick histograms.